adammathes/snkt/README.md

     user@host:~/blogadu$ echo "hello world" >> txt/hi

-Build the site with --
+Build the site

     $ snkt -b

-Output should now be in the `html` directory and look like -
+Output should now be in the `html` directory and look like

    * `html`
       * `hi/index.html` hello world post